tariszabi/GenePathRx/README.md

 <br>

 ## Input files:
-You can see examples in the sample_output_files folder:
+You can see examples in the responder_patient_test and non_responder_patient_test folders:
 - **drug_file.txt** &emsp;_- Name of the drug/drugs to be analyzed from DGIdb.
 Each line in the input file is one drug name_
 - **vulnerability_file.txt** &emsp;_- Name of the genes identified as genomic/transcriptomic vulnerabilites (vulnerabilities are identified by the user).
 Each line in the input file is one gene name (NCBI)_
 <br>